elliot-drew/protviewer/README.md

 Large degree of control over the viewer, including representations, colors, showing contacts within a range of a selected residue etc.

 More to be added.
-Good amount of errors and issues.

-Currently being written as an electron app.
-A web based version will probably be available once I bother to sort out web hosting.

-# If you want to run it...

-You will need Node.js and npm installed.
-In the folder you download all the files to, open a terminal and type "npm start" - this will hopefully start up the app.
+Web based version is available [here](https://elliot-drew.github.io/protviewer/).
+Also being developed as an electron app, but executables not yet available - feel free to make your own.

 If you have problems feel free to get in contact, although I can't guarantee I'll be able to respond/help in any reasonable amount of time.